lehcode/lehcode/README.md

-# Antony Repin — Engineer & Digital Architect
+# Engineering & Digital Architect

 I architect and build production-ready applications with a focus on **TypeScript**, **security**, and **modern web technologies**.
 My engineering approach emphasizes clean architecture, developer experience, and systems that scale gracefully—*and fail gracefully!*